-Pan-fried tofu in a sweet, spicy gochujang sauce with a hint of sesame.
-This quick and easy Korean gochujang tofu recipe is ready in 30 minutes and made with minimal ingredients!
-Delicious as a main or side dish with rice.
+Pan-fried tofu cooked in a sweet, spicy gochujang sauce with a hint of sesame - ready in 30 minutes!
+This quick and easy Korean gochujang tofu is made with minimal ingredients.
+A delicious main or side dish with rice that is budget-friendly!

 Jump to: